saeed-anwar/IERD/README.md

 ### Quick start
 1. Download the trained models for our paper and place them in '/TestCode/experiment'.

-    The real denoising model can be downloaded from [Google Drive](https://drive.google.com/open?id=1QxO6KFOVxaYYiwxliwngxhw_xCtInSHd) or [here](https://icedrive.net/0/e3Cb4ifYSl).
+    The real denoising model can be downloaded from [Google Drive]().
 The total size for all models is 5MB.

 2. Cd to '/TestCode/code', run the following scripts.